zocker-160/thinkfan-ui/README.md

 ### Debian / Ubuntu

 - Download `.deb` from [release page](https://github.com/zocker-160/thinkfan-ui/releases)
-- Install using package manager of your choice or in terminal with `gdebi <packagename>.deb`
+- Install using package manager of your choice or in terminal with `apt install ./<packagename>.deb`

 ### Manual